agama-project/agama/doc/dbus_api.md

   root public ssh key that can be used to login to machine Can be empty which means not set

-- FirstUser -> struct( string FullName, string UserName, boolean AutoLogin, map AdditionalData) info about first user to set. if Username is empty, it means not set and other values can be ignored
+- FirstUser -> struct( string FullName, string UserName, string Password, boolean AutoLogin, map AdditionalData) info about first user to set. if Username is empty, it means not set and other values can be ignored